uhray/boilerplate/doc/api.md

 Developing an API
 =============

-Development for the API takes place in [lib/api](../lib/api), with the following file layout:
+Developing the API takes place in [lib/api](../lib/api), with the following file layout:

 ```
 lib/api